okjuan/virtual.book/essays/_posts/2023-09-07-do-whatever-you-want.md

 layout: post
 title: how to do whatever you want
 permalink: /do-whatever
-tags: writing profession career
+tags: essays writing profession career
-category: essays

 ---

 A not-so-secret desire of mine is to write non-fiction professionally.